cs230-stanford/website-2019-spring/blog/namedentity.md

     return -torch.sum(outputs)/num_tokens
 ```

-The input labels has dimension (batch_size, batch_max_len) while outputs has dimension (batch_size*batch_max_len, NUM_TAGS).
-We compute a mask using the fact that all PAD tokens in labels have the value -1.
-We then compute the Negative Log Likelihood Loss (remember the output from the network is already softmax-ed and log-ed!) for all the non PAD tokens.
-We can now compute derivates by simply calling .backward() on the loss returned by this function.
+The input labels has dimension `(batch_size, batch_max_len)` while outputs has dimension `(batch_size*batch_max_len, NUM_TAGS)`.
+We compute a mask using the fact that all `PAD` tokens in `labels` have the value `-1`.
+We then compute the Negative Log Likelihood Loss (remember the output from the network is already softmax-ed and log-ed!) for all the non `PAD` tokens.
+We can now compute derivates by simply calling `.backward()` on the loss returned by this function.

-Remember, you can set a breakpoint using pdb.set_trace() at any place in the forward function, loss function or virtually anywhere and examine the dimensions of the Variables, tinker around and diagnose what’s going wrong.
+Remember, you can set a breakpoint using `pdb.set_trace()` at any place in the forward function, loss function or virtually anywhere and examine the dimensions of the Variables, tinker around and diagnose what’s going wrong.
 That’s the beauty of PyTorch :).

 ## **Resources**